jonlinca/ACLandR/README.md

 You should end up with 70,317 records, which is the same number of records in the testing data set in R.

-There are 41 columns used for our model (note that the column “solo_WinRatio” is the predictor, so its not included in the prediction).
-In order to make a prediction, our model needs exactly all 41 columns.
+There are 41 columns used for our model (note that the column *solo_WinRatio* is the predictor, so its not included in the prediction and is not counted).
+In order to make a prediction, our model needs **exactly** the same number of columns as it used in training - in this case, all 41 columns.
 You will want to pass each one of these into a R function, that you specifically use to return a prediction.

-Inspect the data – you will want to understand what the expected result is.
+Take some time to inspect the data – you will want to understand what the expected result is.

 ### Step 3: Within R, create the function that ACL will use to call for a prediction